Skip to content

 • Build a supportive community.

-Each session will include expert-led discussions, practical advice, and opportunities for participants to share and reflect in a safe, understanding environment within the group.
+Each session will include expert-led discussions, practical advice, and opportunities for you to share and reflect in a safe, understanding environment within the group.

 When are the next courses:

 • Spaces are limited to ensure a supportive and comfortable environment.
-We encourage participants to attend all five sessions.
+We encourage you to attend all five sessions.

 Living With Grief Coffee Mornings:

-If you have attended one of our Living With Grief programmes you are very welcome to join us for one of our Living With Grief Coffee Mornings on:
+If you have attended one of our Living With Grief programmes you are very welcome to join us for our Living With Grief Coffee Morning on:

 • Wednesday 11 March 2026 from 10 to 11.30am